-The Summer Internship Programme (SIP) is 4 credits course with 4 to 6 weeks duration in the summer vacation (approximately May-June), after the 2nd semester end examination.
+The Internship is 2 credits course for duration of 4 to 6 weeks during the summer vacation (approximately May-June) of the first year to be carried out in an organization.
 Internship is intended to gain practical knowledge related to economic concepts and econometric applications.
-The students are expected to learn how organizations in practice apply the economic concepts and econometric techniques in their operations.
+The students are expected to learn how organizations in practice apply economic concepts and econometric techniques in their operations.
 The students should submit their Internship report along with the nature of work done during the Internship and the certificate from the organization where the Internship was carried out.
 The candidates should also present their Internship report in the seminar before the department faculty which will evaluate the Internship work.
 The internship report carries marks of 60 (sixty) and remaining 40 (Forty) marks would be for Viva-Voce that will be conducted by the Department as per the rules and regulations of the University.